Kicksecure/security-misc/README.md

 - FireWire (IEEE 1394): Disabled as they are often vulnerable to DMA attacks.

-- Framebuffer Drivers: Disabled as they are well-known to be buggy, cause kernel panics, and are generally only used by legacy devices.
+- Framebuffer (fbdev): Disabled as drivers are well-known to be buggy, cause kernel panics, and are generally only used by legacy devices.

 - GPS: Disable GPS-related modules such as those required for Global Navigation